Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Written by: Nicole Cosgrove

 Although some vets recommend waiting until a puppy is fully vaccinated before meeting other dogs, new owners are also told that early socialization is key and that the ideal window in which to start socializing is when a dog is between three weeks and three months of age.
-It is impossible to follow both guidelines, but as long as you’re sensible and ensure that your puppy only mixes with dogs that are fully vaccinated, there is no reason that you can’t start to meet other friendly, sociable dogs pretty much as soon as you get your new dog.
+It is impossible to follow both guidelines, but as long as you ensure that your puppy only mixes with dogs that are fully vaccinated, there is no reason that your dog can’t start to meet other friendly pups, as long as one week has passed after they have had their first round of vaccinations.
+Puppies should start vaccination no earlier than 6 weeks old and socialization at 7-8 weeks old.

 What Is Socialization and Why Does It Matter?